Employer terms and conditions - #DMUworks

 Compliance with minimum wage legislation requirements.

-Terms and conditions for employers and recruitment companies using DMU Works online vacancy service
+Terms and conditions for employers and recruitment companies using #DMUworks online jobs board

 Recruitment Agencies are welcome to advertise vacancies on this site but must state clearly that they are a Recruitment Agency in the application details.
 If a recruitment agency is advertising vacancies on behalf of a client, the client’s details must be made available to the Employer Engagement and Enterprise Team.